Update: This tutorial is outdated as the Vidalia bundle is no longer available.

 ExitNodes fingerprint1, fingerprint2, fingerprint3

 Step 8.
-After restart, Tor will try to access one of those servers as an exit node.
+After the restart, Tor will try to access one of those servers as an exit node.